 First, let me point out that the term “swear,” as employed in our modern society, has two distinct senses.
 It is used as an equivalent for “profanity,” which, of course, no Christian should ever use.
 Also, though, the term “swear” may refer to a “legal oath.”

 The question above pertains to this latter usage.
-Is it proper, for example, in a court setting to answer in the affirmative when asked: “Do you swear to tell the truth, the whole truth, and nothing but the truth — so help you God?”
+Is it proper, for example, in a court setting to answer in the affirmative when asked: “Do you swear to tell the truth, the whole truth, and nothing but the truth so help you God?”
 The following facts may help us put the matter into focus:

-(1) An oath is not intrinsically evil.
+An oath is not intrinsically evil.
 Jehovah bound himself under an oath to Abraham when he promised to bless the patriarch (cf. Heb.
 6:13-14).
 With reference to the priesthood of Christ, God “hath sworn, . . .
 ‘You are a priest for ever after the order of Melchizedek’” (Psa.
 110:4).

 Since the Lord is perfect, one must conclude that an oath per se is not sinful.

 “I adjure you by the living God, that you tell us whether you are the Christ, the son of God” (Mt.
 26:63).

-The word “adjure” translates the Greek exorkizo, which means “to extract an oath, to force an oath” (J.H.
-Thayer, Greek Lexicon of the New Testament, 224).
+The word “adjure” translates the Greek exorkizo, which means “to extract an oath, to force an oath” (Thayer 1958, 224).
 Caiaphas put the Lord under oath, hoping that he would incriminate himself.

-And Jesus honestly replied, “You have said” (su eipas), which, as language authorities note, “is a Greek affirmative reply” (A.T.
-Robertson, Word Pictures in the New Testament, I.218).
+And Jesus honestly replied, “You have said” (su eipas), which, as language authorities note, “is a Greek affirmative reply” (Robertson 1930, 218).
 Mark’s parallel has it even plainer: “I am” (Mk.
 14:62).
 This is the same expression used by Jesus when Judas asked the Lord, “Is it I?”
 (Mt.
 26:25).

 “But I call God for a witness upon my soul, that to spare you I forbare to come unto Corinth” (2 Cor.
 1:23; cf. Rom.
 1:9).

 “Now concerning the things which I write unto you, behold, before God, I lie not” (Gal.
 1:20).

-(4) The Scriptures warn against “false swearers” (1 Tim.
+The Scriptures warn against “false swearers” (1 Tim.
 1:10), which would seem to be a needless specific if all swearing, of any sort, is prohibited.

 What, then, is the meaning of James’ prohibition?

-Since it is apparent that a respectful, sincere, legal oath is not condemned in the Scriptures, the prohibition of James 5:12 (cf. also Mt.
-5:33-37) must pertain to something else.
+Since it is apparent that a respectful, sincere, legal oath is not condemned in the Scriptures, we must conclude that the prohibition of James 5:12 (cf. also Mt.
+5:33-37) pertains to something else.

-J. T. Mueller, a professor at Concordia Theological Seminary, describes sinful swearing as that which is “false, blasphemous and frivolous” as well as the assumption of oaths regarding “uncertain things” (Wycliffe Dictionary of Theology, 382).
+J. T. Mueller, a professor at Concordia Theological Seminary, describes sinful swearing as that which is “false, blasphemous and frivolous” as well as the assumption of oaths regarding “uncertain things” (Harrison 1999, 382).